douglasF5/tourism-and-co-flutter-demo/README.md

 ## About

-Mobile app to kick off my studies of Flutter and get to know basic widgets and other important constructs.
+Mobile app to kick off my Flutter studies and learn basic widgets and other essential constructs.

 - Basic project setup
 - Listing items